 - Develop better financial markets and services that increase access to finance

 - Reform state-owned enterprises and pursue public-private partnerships

-- Establish effective competition and protect frameworks
+- Establish effective competition and consumer protection frameworks

 - Advance the economic empowerment of women.

 What private sector challenges does PSDI work to address?